peterukk/rte-rrtmgp/examples/rrtmgp-nn-training/Readme.md

 `./rrtmgp_lw_gendata_rfmipstyle 8 ../rfmip-clear-sky/multiple_input4MIPs_radiation_RFMIP_UColorado-RFMIP-1-2_none.nc ../../rrtmgp/data/rrtmgp-data-lw-g128-210809.nc $ML_DATA_FOLDER/ml_training_lw_g128_RMFIP.nc`

+In the paper, the RFMIP profiles were not used for training, instead training data was generated from the input files in inputs_to_RRTMGP.zip

-The output netCDF files (last argument) can be rather big, as they contain RRTMGP inputs and outputs (which have a spectral dimension) that can be used for NN models:
+The output netCDF files (last argument) are used by the training program `ml_train.py` and can be rather big, as they contain RRTMGP inputs (4D array, with features innermost) and outputs (4D, with g-points innermost), where the 3 outer dimensions contain different perturbation experiments, columns and levels and are collapsed before training:

 ```
 dimensions: